aliharby12/AI-Agent-Platform/README.md

 ## Quick Start (Docker)

-The easiest way to run the project is with Docker Compose.
+The easiest way to run the project is with Docker Compose and Nginx as a reverse proxy.

 ### 1. Clone the Repository